sophongo/sophdoc/docs/en/end-user/insight/trace/service.md

 Service insight helps observe the performance and status of applications during the operation process by using the OpenTelemetry SDK.

-For how to use OpenTelemetry, please refer to: [Using OTel to give your application insight](../../quickstart/otel/otel.md).
+For how to use OpenTelemetry, refer to: [Using OTel to give your application insight](../../quickstart/otel/otel.md).

 ## Glossary